-- Consider the equity risk premium in the market today (use the implied premium from the start of this month).
+- The equity risk premium, i.e., what you can earn on stocks over and above the T.Bond rate, right now is about 4.75%.
 Given your risk aversion, do you feel this premium is sufficient given how risky you think equity is as an investment?
 (I know that this is subjective but make your best choice)

 - Do you think that your risk aversion is affected by what you read and watch?
 If no, why not?
 If yes, how?